dreamcoder96/git-github-fundamentals-saintbassanaga/What_I_Learn.md

-Pull-request : is the the ways to let's contributor or peers knows the work that you have done !
+Pull-request : is the the ways to let's contributor or peers knows the work that you wnat  to do and ask her feedback !